github/docs/content/rest/overview/libraries.md

 ---

 ## Official {% data variables.product.company_short %} Octokit libraries
+_If you have a specific Octokit issue, please open an `issue` in the corresponding Octokit repo.
+While `Official` repos are maintained by GitHub, they are open-source and community contributions are welcome 👍._

 - JavaScript: [octokit.js](https://github.com/octokit/octokit.js).
 For more information, see "[AUTOTITLE](/rest/guides/scripting-with-the-rest-api-and-javascript)."
 - Ruby: [octokit.rb](https://github.com/octokit/octokit.rb)